 It also caused a lot of crying and yelling and raised the aggression and overall tension between all of us.
 My husband and I needed another plan, this was not working for any of us, and just made all of us more miserable and even affected our relationship and marriage.

-This conclusion also brings us back to the opening line of this article, which speaks directly to the challenges involved.
-How do you effectively discipline a toddler without leaving permanent scars?
+So how do you effectively discipline a toddler without hitting them which leaves permanent scars?
 Does something like positive discipline even exist?
 How do you handle a toddler who has no problem hitting back?
 Not to mention, when is the right time to start?

 All these questions, confusion and doubt, jump to the forefront when discipline becomes the main focal point.
 In the end we had to sit down together and figure it out because the situation was getting worse and causing a lot of stress and tension in the home.
 So luckily, you are in good company, because we are going to look at all these questions…and more.